K-brock/Crowdstrike-Falcon-Spotlight-Email-Alerter/README.md

 # **CrowdStrike Vulnerability Notifier** 🛡️
-> ⚠️ This tool and is personally developed and not supported, maintained, or endorsed by CrowdStrike.
+> ⚠️ This tool is personally developed and is not supported, maintained, or endorsed by CrowdStrike.

 *Using Falcon Spotlight with a manual patching process?
 How much time are you spending reaching out to users informing them which software they need to update?*